 Physical Education courses are available for men, women, or coed sections.
 Check current class schedules for proper sections.
-Intermediate and advanced sections will be designated with the prerequisite "Consent of Instructor" on current class schedules.
+Advanced sections will be designated with the prerequisite "Consent of Instructor" on current class schedules.
 Materials fees, insurance, special clothing, and field trips are required for some courses.
 These will also be designated on the current class schedules.
-Any course may be taken three times for transferable credit with the following exceptions: Backpacking, Mountaineering (all levels), Alpine Skiing, Cross Country Skiing, Water Skiing, and Golf may not be repeated.
+Backpacking, Mountaineering, Alpine Skiing, Cross Country Skiing, and Water Skiing may not be repeated.